 - Choose as specific keyword phrases as you can.
 Try to mirror the actual words your readers will be typing into various search engines.

-- Combine keywords in the logical order that people will search in ("make money fast" rather than "fast money make").
+- Combine keywords in the logical order that readers will search ("make money fast" rather than "fast money make").

 Here are some keywords to avoid: